github/docs/content/code-security/getting-started/securing-your-organization.md

 ## Managing access to your organization

-You can use roles to control what actions people can take in your organization.
-For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."
+You can use roles to control what actions people can take in your organization. {% if security-managers %}For example, you can assign the security manager role to a team to give them the ability to manage security settings across your organization, as well as read access to all repositories.{% endif %} For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

-{% ifversion fpt or ghes > 3.2 or ghae-issue-4999 %}
-You can assign the security manager role to security teams in your organization to give them security management permissions exclusively, without extra permissions that they do not require.
-For more information, see "[Managing the security manager role in your organization](/organizations/managing-peoples-access-to-your-organization-with-roles/managing-the-security-manager-role-in-your-organization)."
-{% endif %}

 {% ifversion fpt or ghes > 3.0 or ghae-next %}